ramiropolla/ffglitch-scripts/tutorial/readme.md

 $ rm ffglitch-0.10.1-linux64.7z
 ```

-Set up FFglitch on macos
+Set up FFglitch on macOS
 ========================

 - Either run this one magic command: